SmorcIRL/SharpScheduler/README.md

             if (result == 5)
             {
-                // Reason will be logged
+                // The reason will be logged
                 RequestDispose?.Invoke("Something gone wrong, it's time to stop");
                 return;
             }